SherG/tester1/site/content/post/privacy-policy.md

 We and our trusted partners use cookies and other technologies in our related services, including when you visit our Site or access our services.

 A "cookie" is a small piece of information that a website assign to your device while you are viewing a website.

 Cookies are very helpful and can be used for various different purposes.
 These purposes include allowing you to navigate between pages efficiently, enable automatic activation of certain features, remembering your preferences and making the interaction between you and our Services quicker and easier.

 Cookies are also used to help ensure that the advertisements you see are relevant to you and your interests and to compile statistical data on your use of our Services.

+<a href="https://www.cookiesandyou.com" target="blank">Learn more about cookies</a>.

 The Site uses the following types of cookies: